esamattis/piler/README.md

-# Piles - Awesome Asset Manager for Node.js and Express
+# node-pile - Awesome Asset Manager for Node.js and Express

-Piles allows you to manage all JavaScript and CSS assets from one place.
-It gives you a concept of piles.
+Pile allows you to manage all JavaScript and CSS assets from one place.
 Pile is a named file that contains selected pieces of concatenated and minified JavaScript or CSS.
-Piles will automatically render script- and style-tags for you.
+Node-pile will automatically render script- and style-tags for you.

-Piles is written following principles in mind:
+Pile is written following principles in mind:

   1. Creating best\* possible production setup for assets should be as easy as including script/link to a page.